deepgram/web-next/content/blog/posts/build-npm-packages/index.md

 In this post, we'll create, publish, install, and use our first npm package.
 We'll then extend the functionality and end up with a more complex package that will let users query [The Open Movie Database](http://www.omdbapi.com).

-Our final class-based package code can be found at <https://github.com/deepgram-devs/npm-package>.
+Our final class-based package code can be found at <a href="https://github.com/deepgram-devs/npm-package">https://github.com/deepgram-devs/npm-package</a>.

 ## Before We Start